A collage of symbols for diet, exercise, weight management, healthy foods, walking, TV, computer.

-Lifestyle Changes for Asthma Management
+Effective Lifestyle Changes for Asthma Management

 Helpful lifestyle changes for asthma

-Cleaning, cardio, and openness!
+Cleaning, cardio, and openness

-Response from Becky Greiner
+Response from Becky Greiner:

 Improving cardiovascular health

-Response from Samuel Taylor
+Response from Samuel Taylor:

 Exercise and managing indoor air quality

-Response from Kyky Knight
+Response from Kyky Knight:

 Limiting activities that trigger my asthma

-Response from John Bottrell
+Response from John Bottrell:

-I think the goal of good asthma management (control) is to not have to make any changes.
+I think the goal of good asthma management (control) is not to have to make any changes.
 The goal of good asthma control is to live as normal a life as you can.
 And I can tell you (or I would like to think) that there are very few things I enjoy doing that I do not do because of my asthma.
-Although there are some adjustments to my routine I have had to make due to my asthma.
+Although there are some adjustments to my routine that I have had to make due to my asthma.

 Knowledge and medication compliance

-Response from Leon Lebowitz
+Response from Leon Lebowitz:

-Most significantly, my career as a respiratory therapist (which began in 1972), has changed the course and control of this condition for me.
-With knowledge, understanding, and good training, as well as a proper medication regimen, asthma is by and large under excellent control.
-I still remember (in respiratory therapy school), when I learned the physiology of why an asthmatic has difficulty breathing.
-(It focuses on the exhaled breath).
+I still remember being in respiratory therapy school when I learned the physiology of why an asthmatic has difficulty breathing (specifically focusing on the exhaled breath).
 How exhilarating that was to learn!
-Staying compliant with my own personal medication regimen, combined with avoiding known triggers, has kept my breathing patterns under control and pretty well normal.
+Staying compliant with my own personal medication regimen, combined with avoiding known triggers, has kept my breathing patterns under control and pretty much normal.

 Easing into exercise

-Response from Nicola Saunders
+Response from Nicola Saunders:

 The biggest thing that has helped my asthma is exercise.
 My asthma didn't cause me many problems when I was younger.
 We lived in Germany, and I was able to participate in all activities and sports.
 We moved to England when I was 15, and my asthma went progressively downhill from there.